-A certification of knowledge of the English language based on the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) is required.
+A certification of knowledge of the English language based on the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) is required for full admission to Wesley.
+Students who cannot meet the language requirements outlined below, but meet all other admissions requirements, can apply for Conditional Admission (see next section).
+For full admission, the English language certification requirements are as follows: